Tax-Exempt Bond Financing

 - Manufacturing companies, industrial companies, food processors and similar businesses;

 - Churches, schools, colleges, and other educational institutions or non-profit groups;

 - Providers of low-moderate income housing and elderly housing;

 - Local and State Governments.

-Sell & Melton LLC has practiced in the area of Public/Municipal Finance since the firm’s inception in 1980.
-Since that time, the Public/Municipal Section at Sell & Melton has participated in various roles as Issuer’s counsel, Bond Counsel, and/or Borrower’s counsel in over $1 billion in bond transactions.
-Sell & Melton continues to be a major player in Public/Municipal Finance in Middle and South Georgia.
-In addition, Sell & Melton has acted as Bond Counsel in Tennessee, Florida, Indiana, Texas, Missouri, Mississippi, New York, Ohio, Illinois, California, South Carolina and North Carolina.
+Sell & Melton LLP has practiced in the area of Public/Municipal Finance since the firm's inception in 1980.
+Since that time, the Public/Municipal Section at Sell & Melton has participated in various roles as Issuer's counsel, Bond Counsel, and/or Borrower's counsel in over $1 billion in bond transactions.
+Sell & Melton handles bond financings in Middle and South Georgia.
+In addition, Sell & Melton has acted as Bond Counsel in Alabama, California, Florida, Illinois Indiana, Missouri, Mississippi, New York, North Carolina, Ohio, South Carolina, Tennessee, Texas and West Virginia.

 R. Chix Miller is one of only six attorneys in Middle Georgia listed in The Bond Buyer's Municipal Marketplace Directory, known as the "Red Book."
 The Red Book identifies those attorneys and firms who specialize in public/municipal finance.